bellkev/ToneBoard/README.md

 By requiring you to enter tones along with Pinyin spellings before displaying characters, ToneBoard lets you practice recalling the correct tone for each syllable whenever you type.

 ## Data Sources
 ToneBoard gets Pinyin spellings and tones for words and characters from [CC-CEDICT](https://cc-cedict.org/).
-The word frequency data used to show the most common words first comes from the [Google Ngram data](https://books.google.com/ngrams/datasets).
+The word frequency data used to show the most common words first comes from the [Google Ngram data](https://books.google.com/ngrams/datasets) and the [Unihan database](https://www.unicode.org/charts/unihan.html).